 You can also buy premade microdosing liquid preparations online (where it’s legal), which allows you to use smaller doses more easily without accidentally going overboard.

 The standard microdose for ETH-LAD is 10 mcg, but some people take up to 20 mcg.
-This usually works out to around 3–5 mL of liquid, depending on the concentration.
-Always follow the instructions on the bottle to determine your dose.

 What Does ETH-LAD Feel Like?